 After giving one of them a ride in the Shelby CSX they demanded I run it against their big-block Dart.
 I agreed and we proceeded to run the cars multiple times.
 Every time the Dart would pull less than a car-length ahead for the first 50 yards before the CSX’s turbo engine reeled it in and pulled away.
 All of us were stunned.
 How could this modern-day, economy-car Dodge hold up against a 440-powered Dart.
 The answer, of course, was a combination of lighter weight, modern turbo technology and the thin, high-altitude air in the Denver area.

 Over the next few years my dad would use the CSX as a daily driver before selling it to me in 1992.
 At that time the car had over 80,000 miles on the odo and needed new front wheel CV joints and its air conditioning recharged.
 My dad replaced the timing belt just before I bought it, so I avoided that costly maintenance item.
-The car was remained quick, and over the next 2 years I used it to annoy V8 Mustangs and Camaros in the Denver, Boulder and Longmont areas.
-I also road-tripped it to Florida, Pennsylvania and Washington state.
+I replaced the CV joints with the help of a friend and go the A/C recharged.
+The 1987 Shelby CSX remained one of the quickest cars I’d owned up until that point, and over the next 2 years I used it to annoy V8 Mustangs and Camaros in the Denver, Boulder and Longmont areas.
+I also road-tripped it to Florida, Pennsylvania and Washington state (often getting over 30 mpg on the highway).

 At 125,000 miles it was still going strong, but an even more interesting and unexpected high-performance Dodge crossed my path, and I let the 1987 Shelby CSX go.